How to Play

 GM: The ogre rubs the crust from his eyes, lifts the club over his head, and says:

 Then, he lets out a roar and swings the club down towards you.
 What do you do?

-Mercer: Seeing the ogre about to crush my friend, I unhilt my sword and swing it up to meet the club before it hits her.
+Knight: Seeing the ogre about to crush my friend, I unhilt my sword and swing it up to meet the club before it hits her.

-GM: Excellent, roll a die.
+GM: Excellent, make a roll.